phax/ph-jaxws-pom/README.md

 # ph-jaxws-pom

-A POM only project that contains all dependencies for easily using JAXWS from Maven.
+A POM only project that contains all dependencies for easily using JAX-WS from Maven.

-Currently it is very tedious to include all artefacts relevant for JAXWS into each and every POM manually.
+Currently it is very tedious to include all artefacts relevant for JAX-WS into each and every POM manually.
-Therefore I created this project to provide an easy to use POM for using JAXWS from within Maven.
+Therefore I created this project to provide an easy to use POM for using JAX-WS from within Maven.

 # News and noteworthy

-* v2.0.0 - work in progress
+* v2.0.0 - 2022-09-05
     * Updated to JAX-WS 4.0.0
     * Requires Java 11 as the baseline
 * v1.3.2 - 2021-10-31